Cookie Monster Cookies

 You may have seen the blue Tiktok cookies stuffed with Hershey’s chocolate, and these cookies are taking it up a notch with chocolate chips AND crushed cookies, plus an Oreo cookie baked right into the centre!
 Your inner cookie monster is going to LOVE them!

-Why You'll Love These Cookie Monster Cookies
+Why You’ll Love My Cookie Monster Cookies

 - These cookie monster cookies combine chocolate chips, white chocolate chips, Oreos, and chocolate chip cookies all wrapped in a soft and gooey cookie dough!